-- 2.2.31 Figure 22 shows the average application of the RAT methodology in FABs during 2017, for SMIs, RIs and ATM Specific Occurrences respectively.
-Note when a ANSP/NSA did not apply RAT because they did not report any occurrence or because the severity was below the level that requires its application, i.e. below C, this is depicted without any bar in the figure and with letters "N/A".
-However, if there were occurrences that required the RAT application, but RAT was not applied, this is depicted without a bar but with the label "0%". - 2.2.32 Union-wide targets for 2017 have been achieved in full by six (6) FABs: Blue Med, Danube FAB, DK-SE FAB, FAB CE, FABEC and UK-Ireland FAB.
-NEFAB and SW FAB has not achieved 2017 target by a small margin, but Baltic FAB has failed to achieve the target by a significant margin.
+- 2.2.29 Figure 22 shows the average application of the RAT methodology in FABs during 2018, for SMIs, RIs and ATM-s occurrences respectively.
+Note when an ANSP/NSA did not apply RAT because they did not report any occurrence of this type or because the severity was below the level that requires its application, i.e. below C, this is depicted without any bar in the figure and with letters "N/A".
+This does not mean that they did not comply with the requirements, but it simply was not required.
+However, if there were occurrences that required the RAT application, but RAT was not applied, this is depicted without a bar but with the label "0%", indicating non-compliance with requirements. - 2.2.30 Union-wide targets for 2017 have been achieved in full by six FABs in 2018: Blue Med, Danube FAB, DK-SE FAB, FAB CE, NEFAB and UK-Ireland FAB.
+FABEC and SW FAB did not achieve the 2017 target by a small margin, and Baltic FAB failed to achieve the target by a significant margin (only the overall component of occurrences SMIs and RIs).